hapax/hapax.github.io/assets/maximal.md

 space.
 This is why we bothered to describe the world according to Pythagoras!

 ### 2.1.
-The Speed of Light <a id="sec-2-1" name="sec-2-1"></a>
+Einstein's proposal <a id="sec-2-1" name="sec-2-1"></a>

-Sound has a speed of $c_S \approx 300 \text{ m/s}$, but only relative to the reference frame of its medium, the air.
+Sound has a speed of $c_S \approx 300 \text{ m/s}$, but only relative to its medium, the air.
-If you are moving with respect to the air, the speed of sound will appear to change.
+If you move with respect to the air, the speed of sound will appear to change.
-In the 19th century, physicists thought a similar situation held for light.
-Instead of air, they imagined that light propagated in an invisible substance called "aether".
+In the 19th century, physicists imagined that a similar situation held for light.
+Instead of air, they thought that light propagated in an invisible substance called "aether".

-The study of the aether was hampered by the extreme velocity of light, but eventually, Albert Michelson and Edward Morley devised a clever experiment to detect the earth's motion through the aether by comparing the speed of light in different directions.
+The study of the aether was hampered by the extreme velocity of light, but eventually, Albert Michelson and Edward Morley devised a clever experiment to detect the earth's motion through the aether.
+The basic idea was to split up a beam of light on a turntable, send the beams in different directions, recombine them, and look for the interference effects that would arise from the different speed of light in different directions.
-But this clever and very precise experiment yielded *nothing*.
+This clever and very precise experiment saw *nothing*.
-This suggested either that the earth wasn't moving through the aether (unlikely) or that the experiment was insufficiently sensitive (more likely).
+Either that the earth wasn't moving through the aether (unlikely) or the experiment was insufficiently sensitive.
-Einstein had an even more radical proposal: the aether didn't exist.
+But Einstein had an even more radical proposal: the aether didn't exist at all!

 Even before the Michelson-Morley experiment, Einstein had come to doubt the existence of the aether.
-His reason was simple: the equations of electromagnetism did not include any aether, and made a single prediction for the speed of light, $c = 3 \times 10^8 \text{ m/s}$.
+His reason was simple.
+The equations of electromagnetism did not include any reference to aether, and made a single prediction for the speed of light, $c = 3 \times 10^8 \text{ m/s}$.
-This didn't depend on motion relative to anything else, naively suggesting that the speed of light is *the same* in any set of coordinates moving at a constant speed:
+This naively suggested that the speed of light was *the same* in any set of coordinates moving at a constant speed.
+This is important enough to state again:

 ---